Competition of Competitions

-The competition brief has served as the initial document for the manifestation of desires either through programmatic, economic or formal needs.
-Often, the role of the architect has been reduced to answer a question that someone else has asked.
-In exceptional occasions, the architect’s ability to reinvent and produce new desires has occurred in the form of rebellion against the brief.
-In an act of bravura, architects have broken the rules, driven by the pure belief that the real needs were contained outside of the given principles.
+While the concept of the competition brief serves as the initial document for the manifestation of desires, either through programmatic, economic or formal needs, the role of the architect is often reduced to answering questions that someone else has asked.
+In exceptional occasions however, the architect’s ability to reinvent and produce new desires occurs in the form of rebellion against the brief, in which the architect is driven by the pure belief that real needs are contained outside of given principles.

-Given competitions operate in a confined space for experimentation, they have perpetuated and sometimes repeated ad nauseam a series of programmatic and social needs – from Museums to Concert Halls – without actually asking what needs of society architecture should aspire to serve.
+Given that competitions operate in a confined space for experimentation, they have perpetuated and sometimes repeated at nauseam, a series of programmatic and social needs – from Museums to Concert Halls – without actually asking what the needs are of society, that architecture should aspire to serve.

-The intention of “The Competition of Competitions” is to provide and deliver new and relevant forms of engagement and content to the economic, politic and social systems that currently act as the voice of authority for the development of our cities.
-“Competition of Competitions” asks architects, artists, economists, philosophers, writers, and citizens at large to create interdisciplinary teams to formulate the questions of our time and define the agents that should pursue the task to ask and commission the visions for the future in the form of a competition brief.
+The intention of “The Competition of Competitions” is to provide and deliver new and relevant forms of engagement and content to economic, political and social systems that currently act as the voice of authority in the development of our cities.
+“Competition of Competitions” asks architects, artists, economists, philosophers, writers, and citizens at large to create interdisciplinary teams that will formulate questions and define agents to pursue the task of asking and commissioning visions for the future, in the form of a competition brief.